Bristol's local historic district

 No. Property taxes are based on fair-market value, which is determined by real estate market forces and includes considerations of location, condition, size, and amenities.

 Contact your local historic district commission or preservation society.
 Questions about the specific zoning guidelines for your town or city should be directed to the historic district commission or the planning office.
-For general information about historic district zoning email Jeffrey Rosenberg or call him at (401)222-4131.
+For general information about historic district zoning email Joanna Doherty or call her at (401)222-4136.